topherchris420/cognition-stream/README.md

 # Cognition Stream

-Cognition Stream is an interactive 3D web application that visualizes abstract concepts of consciousness.
+Cognition Stream from Vers3Dynamics is an interactive 3D web application that visualizes abstract concepts of consciousness.
 It uses a modern web stack, including Vite, React, and TypeScript, to render a dynamic scene with multiple layers representing different aspects of the mind.
 The project leverages `react-three-fiber` for 3D rendering and `shadcn/ui` for the user interface components.

 ## Technologies Used